FTChinese/subscription-api/README.md

 When you want to test the actual payment, we provide testing accounts.
 When logged in using those accounts, you are always charged 0.01, regardless of production or sandbox.

+Put it simply, product/sandbox determines the webhook url while testing account determines the price you will pay.

 ## Development

 All development happens in the `sandbox` branch. `master` is used to merge and publish stable release from `sandbox`.
 The `sandbox` branch should always be test again live data to ensure subscription will never stop or break down.